AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/clone-dashboard.md

 1. In the dropdown , click **[!UICONTROL Save As]**.

-1. When prompted, enter the `New Dashboard Name`. [!DNL Adobe] recommends names that tell you, at a glance, what information is contained in the dashboard.
+1. When prompted, enter the `New Dashboard Name`.
+Adobe recommends names that tell you, at a glance, what information is contained in the dashboard.

    For example, you are cloning a dashboard named `Customer Activity`.
 This dashboard contained customer activity information for your Philadelphia location, but now you want to create a dashboard for your new New York City location.
 This dashboard could be named `New York City - Customer Activity`.